wearethepioneers18/The-Zig-Movie-App/README.md

 - Export api key environment variable: export API_KEY=${your_api_key}
 - Start webpack using npm start
 - Navigate to app in browser

-- Once the challenge is complete, please push the code up to a new private repo and grant access to 'chilch' for code review.***Then email jobs@thezig.io with a link to your private repo and a copy of your resume.***
+Once the challenge is complete, please push the code up to a new private repo and grant access to the following email addresses for code review

+        - chilch
+        - manolivier93@gmail.com
+        - musukwamoshi@gmail.com
+        - mbuyumakayi@gmail.com

+***Then email jobs@thezig.io with a link to your private repo and a copy of your resume.***

 ## Requirements